adlnet/xAPI-Spec/xAPI.md

 of the statement-to-be-voided by its "id" field.
 * Upon receiving a Statement that voids another, the LRS SHOULD reject the entire request which includes the voiding Statement with HTTP 403 'Forbidden' if the request is not from a source authorized to void Statements.
+* Upon receiving a Statement that voids another, the LRS SHOULD NOT reject the request if the Object of that voiding Statement cannot be found.
-* Upon receiving a Statement that voids another, the LRS MAY roll back any changes to Activity or Agent definitions which were introduced by the Statement that was just voided;
+* Upon receiving a Statement that voids another, the LRS MAY roll back any changes to Activity or Agent definitions which were introduced by the Statement that was just voided.
-* An Activity Provider that wants to "unvoid" a previously voided Statement SHOULD issue that Statement again under a new id
+* An Activity Provider that wants to "unvoid" a previously voided Statement SHOULD issue that Statement again under a new id.
 * A reporting system SHOULD NOT show voided or voiding Statements by default.

 __Note:__ See ["Statement References"](#stmtref) in [Section 4.1.4.3 When the "Object" is a Statement](#stmtasobj)